Tarmika Alternative: Why Agents Are Switching in 2026

 Is QuoteSweep a Tarmika replacement?

 It depends on your needs.
-QuoteSweep covers significantly more carriers through browser automation, but Tarmika offers tighter AMS integration with Applied products.
+QuoteSweep covers significantly more carriers through AI web agents, but Tarmika offers tighter AMS integration with Applied products.
 Some agencies use both — Tarmika for Applied-integrated carriers, QuoteSweep for everything else.

 How much does Tarmika cost vs. QuoteSweep?